Blog

 Hospitals: The Complexity Tax Inside American Healthcare

-American hospital care is not just expensive.
-It routes money through billing, contracting, denials, and debt collection before it reaches care, and that complexity tax lands on patients and clinicians alike.
+American hospital care routes money through billing, contracting, denials, and debt collection before it reaches care.
+That complexity tax lands on patients and clinicians alike.

 One small action: Ask: Who can publish denial, appeal, and turnaround data in plain language?
 Do: send one request to a hospital system, insurer, or regulator.
 Share: pass one plain-language denial story or metric to someone else trying to make sense of healthcare costs.